 15. Higher education opportunities

-If you are writing an academic title, be sure to list out opportunities to promote your book in the academic circuit.
+If you are writing an academic title, list opportunities to promote your book in the academic circuit.

 16. Author platform metrics